mikiehan/lab-starter/assignments/setup/README.md

 You must submit 2 screenshots to Canvas, each of which taken in Step 6 and Step 7 respectively.

-### Step 10: Now you are ready to get started on assignments/minilab0
+### Now you are ready to get started on assignments/minilab0